Naturally Reared Salukis, Azawakh, & Taigans

 About Xanadu Farms Sighthounds

-I have lived with Salukis for thirty years, with Azawakh for almost twenty-five, and with Taigans* during the last five years.
+I have lived with Salukis for thirty years, with Azawakh for almost twenty-five, and with Taigans* during the last eight years.

 My primary focus as a breeder has always been the preservation of the archetypal dogs and not in changing them to fit the expectations of the western show ring.